 The Court Consulting Services Division is pleased to welcome you to the Language Access Services Section (LASS).
 LASS provides state courts with resources to overcome language barriers in the courts and to ensure that providing individuals with limited English proficiency with access to the courts is a core function of the courts.
-LASS works closely with the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA) through the Language Access Advisory Committee (LAAC) and the Council of Language Access Coordinators (CLAC).
+The information and resources found here were designed to benefit the state courts, prospective interpreters, and anyone interested in how state courts meet the needs of, and continuously seek to improve, services to individuals with limited English proficiency.

 NEW: Check out the VRI Resource Center as we continue to develop our collection of database, vendor, and supporting documentation for interpreters and courts.